PX4/PX4-user_guide/en/ros/ros2_comm.md

 The instantiation of the `SensorCombinedListener` class as a ROS node is done on the `main` function.

 ## Creating a ROS 2 advertiser

-A ROS 2 advertiser node publishes data into the DDS/RTPS network (and hence to PX4).
+A ROS 2 advertiser node publishes data into the DDS/RTPS network (and hence to the PX4 Autopilot).

 Taking as an example the `debug_vect_advertiser.cpp` under `px4_ros_com/src/advertisers`: